ekremrn/crypto-excel-export/README.md

 ### 3. Configuration (Optional)

-This app works with public data and does not require API keys.
-However, you can add your own Binance keys for higher request limits.
+This app can fetch public K-line data without API keys.
+However, providing your KuCoin API Key, Secret, and Passphrase will allow for higher rate limits and access to private endpoints if you extend the application.

 1. Copy `.env.example` to a new file named `.env`.
-2. Add your `BINANCE_API_KEY` and `BINANCE_API_SECRET` to the `.env` file.
+2. Add your `KUCOIN_API_KEY`, `KUCOIN_API_SECRET`, and `KUCOIN_API_PASSPHRASE` to the `.env` file.

 ## 📝 License